 Nicky starts the movie talking about "problems" winding up vanishing into holes.
 In his last scene Nicky, who had become a problem at that point, gets dropped into one.

 Bunny-Ears Lawyer: Nicky is a violent psychopath and largely autonomous, but the bosses put up with him because he's a good earner and functionally loyal.
-He accomplishes their assigned errands to a T. and regularly kicks up envelopes full of money, but as the envelopes grow thinner and his mischiefs more blatant, Marino begins to wonder if he's gonna be greeted or whacked on arrival when delivering said envelopes.
+He accomplishes their assigned errands to a T. and regularly kicks up envelopes full of money, but as the envelopes grow thinner and his mischiefs more blatant, Marino begins to wonder if he's going be greeted or whacked on arrival when delivering them.
 Nicky is also an accomplished thief who, for some reason, dislikes being "watched" by the people he robs so he turns their pictures around.

 Consummate Professional: The reason Ace gets promoted to manager; he is a money machine that "sleeps and breaths gambling", works 18 hours a day and cannot abide sub-par competence.